-For all private tables and for write access to public tables, CartoDB enforces secure API access that requires you to authorize your queries through the use of an API key or with OAuth using your API key and secret.
+For all private tables and for write access to public tables, CartoDB enforces secure API access that requires you to authorize your queries through the use of an API key or with OAuth using a Consumer key and Secret.
 Using the API key or OAuth, you can access and write data to private and public tables in your account.
 Below are instructions for using either.

 The API key offers the simplest way to access private data or perform writes and updates to your account.
 Like OAuth data, be sure not to share your API key with anyone you don't want to give write access to!
 You can always reset your key in your admin dashboard.

 In the top right, click Your api keys.

 On this page you will find your API Key.

 To use your API key, pass it as a parameter in an URL call to the CartoDB API.
 For example, to perform an insert into your table, you would use the following URL structure.